Produce Exchange Trust Company (New York, NY)

 Newspaper Excerpt

 The Produce Exchange Trust company of this city has closed its doors.
-A notice upon the door says that the company has suspended payment pending an examination of its books.
+A notice upon the door says the company has suspended payment pending an examination of its books.

 Source